Staintondale

-Staintondale (or Stainton Dale) is a small village and civil parish in the Scarborough district of North Yorkshire, England.
+Staintondale (or Stainton Dale) is a small village and civil parish in the county of North Yorkshire, England.
 The village is situated 7 mi north west of Scarborough town centre.
 The parish also includes the village of Ravenscar, 2 mi north of the village of Staintondale, and the whole parish lies within the North York Moors National Park.

 According to the 2011 UK census, Stainton Dale parish had a population of 341, an increase on the 2001 UK census figure of 319 - note these figures includes Ravenscar as well as Staintondale.

 The parish council is Staintondale Parish Council.

+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

+The name Staintondale derives from the Old English stāntūndæl meaning 'stone settlement in the dale'.

 History

 Staintondale was historically a township in the ancient parish of Scalby.
 It became a separate civil parish in 1866.

 The village was served by Staintondale railway station on the Scarborough and Whitby Railway from 1885 until it closed in 1965.